-uncertainties coming from the Ross-Stodolsky fit model and from the ITS-TPC matching are correlated between the Xe and Pb results.
-The midrapidity photon-nucleus centre-of-mass energy per nucleon is given by $W{\gamma A,n}^2 = m \sqrt{s{\rm NN}}$ (with m the mass of the vector meson), so it is slightly different in both systems (62 GeV in Pb-Pb and 65 GeV in Xe-Xe); as the $\gamma$ -Pb cross section is expected to change around 1% between these two values, well within the experimental uncertainties, both measurements are taken as having $W{\gamma A,n} = 65$ GeV.
+The measurements of the UPC cross section for coherent production of ρ^0 vector mesons at midrapdity for Pb-Pb [10] and for Xe-Xe have been converted into a γA measurement by dividing the cross sections by two times the corresponding photon fluxes of 58.6 (Xe) and 128.1 (Pb).
+These numbers are obtained following the prescription detailed in Sec.
+II of Ref.
+[12].
+A flux uncertainty of 2% is considered, which is uncorrelated between both nuclei, because it mainly originates in the knowledge of the nuclear geometries; specifically, it is obtained by a variation of the nuclear charge radius and skin thickness within their uncertainties as parameters of the Wood-Saxon distribution.
+The uncertainties coming from the Ross-Stodolsky fit model and from the ITS-TPC matching are correlated between the Xe and Pb results.
+The midrapidity photon-nucleus centre-of-mass energy per nucleon is given by $W{\gamma A,n}^2 = m \sqrt{s{\rm NN}}$ (with m the mass of the vector meson), so it is slightly different in both systems (62 GeV in Pb-Pb and 65 GeV in Xe-Xe); as the γ -Pb cross section is expected to change around 1% between these two values, well within the experimental uncertainties, both measurements are taken as having $W{\gamma A,n}=65$ GeV.

-The dependence of these cross sections on A is fitted by a power-law model, $\sigma{\gamma A}(A) = \sigma_0 A^{\alpha}$ , using also the cross section measured by H1 at this energy [40]: $(11.8 \pm 0.9(\text{syst.})) \mu$ b.
-The value reported by H1 is consistent with the corresponding cross section found by the ZEUS [39] and CMS [38] collaborations.
+The dependence of these cross sections on A is fitted by a power-law model, $\sigma{\gamma A}(A) = \sigma_0 A^{\alpha}$, using also the cross section measured by H1 at this energy [42]: $(11.8 \pm 0.9 (\text{syst.}))~\mu \text{b}$.
+The value reported by H1 is consistent with the corresponding cross section found by the ZEUS [41] and CMS [40] collaborations.
 The fit is shown in Fig. 4.
 It has a $\chi^2 = 1.48$ (for one degree of freedom).
-The parameters from the fit when using only uncorrelated uncertainties are $\sigma_0 = 0.0117 \pm 0.0009$ mb and $\alpha = 0.963 \pm 0.019$ .
+The parameters from the fit when using only uncorrelated uncertainties are $\sigma_0 = 0.0117 \pm 0.0009$ mb and $\alpha = 0.963 \pm 0.019$.
 The correlation between them is -0.78.
-Varying the flux by $\pm 2\%$ produces a change in the exponent $\alpha$ of 0.005.
-Varying the cross sections by the correlated uncertainties from the fit model and the ITS- TPC matching does not modify the $\sigma_0$ parameter and causes a change in the exponent $\alpha$ of $\pm 0.007$ and +0.006, respectively.
+Varying the flux by $\pm 2\%$ produces a change in the exponent α of 0.005.
+Varying the cross sections by the correlated uncertainties from the fit model and the ITS-TPC matching does not modify the σ_0 parameter and causes a change in the exponent α of +0.006 and ± 0.007 , respectively.

-The fit is compared with three generic expectations having different dependence on A resulting on slopes $\alpha$ of 4/3, 1, and 2/3 for full coherence disregarding any other dynamical effect, for a total incoherent behaviour, and for the black-disc limit, respectively.
+The fit is compared with three generic expectations having different dependence on A resulting on slopes α of 4/3, 1, and 2/3 for full coherence disregarding any other dynamical effect, for a total incoherent behaviour, and for the black-disc limit, respectively.
 The slope found in data is significantly different from 4/3 signalling important shadowing effects.
 The closeness of data to a slope of 1 does not imply incoherent behaviour; it is just a coincidence produced by the large shadowing suppression.
 The black-disc limit seems to be quite distant at this energy of $W{\gamma A} = 65$ GeV.

-Fitting to the same functional form the predictions of the Gribov-Glauber approach (GKZ [32, 41]) and of the colour dipole model with subnucleon degrees of freedom (CCKT [36, 42]) yields slopes of

-$0.985 \pm 0.007$ and $0.984 \pm 0.003$ , respectively, where in both cases the parameter $\sigma_0$ has been fixed to the corresponding prediction for the $\gamma p$ cross section.
+Fitting to the same functional form the predictions of the Gribov-Glauber approach (GKZ [34, 43]) and of the colour dipole model with subnucleon degrees of freedom (CCKT [38, 44]) yields slopes of 0.985 ± 0.007 and 0.984 ± 0.003 , respectively, where in both cases the parameter σ_0 has been fixed to the corresponding prediction for the γp cross section.
 Both slopes are in good agreement with that found in data.
 This was to be expected given that both approaches give a reasonable description of the different available data.